 One of phosphatidylserine‘s main job is to cover and protect cells, as well as facilitating messages being passed from cell to cell.
 They block high levels of cortisol reaching the cells and affecting them.
 This can massively reduce the negative effects of cortisol on the body.

 Essentially, they stop the body from receiving an overwhelming amount of cortisol, so it does not reach the “fight or flight mode” that is unhelpful in everyday modern life.
 However, as this is a natural product, users do not have to be concerned about being “numbed”.
 It does not stop the body feeling any stress, it just allows enough for the body to deal with constructively.

 One of the main benefits of your fitness goals is the balance of testosterone and cortisol in your body when you take phosphatidylserine.
 By lowering your cortisol levels, you will make it much easier for your body to build muscle mass while you are training.

-In addition, combatting the anxiety and stress of cortisol can be massively helpful to those who struggle with insomnia and poor quality sleep.
+In addition, combatting the stress of cortisol can be massively helpful to those who struggle with insomnia and poor quality sleep.
 As we know, a healthy night’s sleep is essential for overall wellbeing.
 Plus, it gives you more energy for your workouts and helps your body maintain a healthy weight.

 Studies have also linked phosphatidylserine with improved memory function.
 In helping your cells communicate effectively, this compound keeps the brain healthy and functioning effectively.